aliawaleed/Introduction-to-Interactive-Media/Final Project/README.md

 For my final project, I was inspired by a concept that is somewhat common, similar to games where you are required to build the longest tower using the blocks that fall from the sky, but the idea specifically is relatively new.

 The game is similar to Sky Burger, which is a game that you can download on your smartphone.
-You can watch a vide of the game being played [Here](https://www.youtube.com/watch?v=L0LIzSpDEG8&t=60s).
+You can watch a video of the game being played [Here](https://www.youtube.com/watch?v=L0LIzSpDEG8&t=60s).

 A video of my own version of the game can be accessed using this [link](*add link*).

 The goal of the game is to take the customer's order and ensure that you place all the required ingredients in the burger before you place the top bun.
 Once the top bun is placed, the game ends and you get to know whether you made the correct order or not.

-- When you run, the game initially starts with:
+- The game initially starts with:
   * a bun at the bottom of the screen
   * a price of $0
   * a tip of 0%